 Central Park really was our happy place, and we spent many hours there.
 I’ve written a full guide to Central Park, but I’ll summarise the key areas in this post.

 Walk down through the park, passing the Alice in Wonderland and the Hans Christian Anderson Statues.
-Kids are allowed to climb on both of these.
+Kids are allowed to climb on both of these, and they will love to do so!

 Kid Tip: kids (and dads) often get hungry, there are various carts selling drinks, pretzels and hot dogs.
 They’re not the most delicious or nutritious, but they are iconic New York and a budget-friendly snack option.
 There’s also a cafe opposite the Hans Christian Andersen statue.